 - 1.0 Proposals for merger, transfer, restructuring (including splitting) or abolition of existing departments or schools may be initiated by departments or schools, faculty members, or administrative officers of the university.
-The proponent(s) shall distribute a written proposal to the appropriate departments, schools and Deans.
-The proposal shall address employment options, informed by the current Collective Bargaining Agreements, for the affected faculty and for permanent staff. - 2.0 The proponent(s) shall distribute a written proposal to the Academic Planning Committee of the affected College(s), which shall invite faculty representatives from any affected academic units to serve on that Committee on an ad-hoc basis.
-The Committee shall transmit its recommendation to the Dean(s).
-If the recommendation is negative, the proponents of the proposal shall have ten working days to offer additional arguments. - 3.0 The proposal shall be reviewed by the Dean(s) of the College(s) concerned. - 3.1 If the Dean(s) judges that the proposal has no merit, this recommendation together with the original proposal shall be forwarded to the Provost.
-The Provost shall publicly announce to the faculty of the affected units the recommendation of the Deans not to pursue further action.
-The faculty shall have ten working days to offer additional arguments. - 3.2 If the Dean(s) judges that the proposal has merit, the Dean(s) shall then form an ad hoc committee that will give the matter full and serious consideration.
-The committee shall comprise at least five members, at least two of whom should be department chairs or school directors, one tenured faculty member drawn from an uninvolved College, and representatives from at least two affected academic units elected by full-time faculty from the affected academic units.
-The committee shall then report its recommendations to the Dean(s) and the executive committee(s) (or equivalent) of the College(s) involved. - 4.0 A final proposal shall be made available to all full-time faculty from affected academic units.
+The proponent(s) shall distribute a written proposal to the appropriate departments, schools and deans.
+The proposal shall address employment options, informed by the current Collective Bargaining Agreements, for the affected faculty and for permanent staff. - 2.0 The proponent(s) shall distribute a written proposal to the Academic Planning Committee of the affected college(s), which shall invite faculty representatives from any affected academic units to serve on that Committee on an ad-hoc basis.
+The Committee shall transmit its recommendation to the dean(s).
+If the recommendation is negative, the proponents of the proposal shall have ten working days to offer additional arguments. - 3.0 The proposal shall be reviewed by the dean(s) of the college(s) concerned. - 3.1.
+If the dean(s) judges that the proposal has no merit, this recommendation together with the original proposal shall be forwarded to the Provost.
+The Provost shall publicly announce to the faculty of the affected units the recommendation of the deans not to pursue further action.
+The faculty shall have ten working days to offer additional arguments. - 3.2.
+If the dean(s) judges that the proposal has merit, the dean(s) shall then form an ad hoc committee that will give the matter full and serious consideration.
+The committee shall comprise at least five members, at least two of whom should be department chairs or school directors, one tenured faculty member drawn from an uninvolved college, and representatives from at least two affected academic units elected by tenured and probationary faculty from the affected academic units.
+The committee shall then report its recommendations to the dean(s) and the executive committee(s) (or equivalent) of the college(s) involved.

+- 4.0 A final proposal shall be made available to all tenured and probationary faculty from affected academic units.
 These faculty members shall vote on the proposal.
-The results of the vote shall be transmitted to the Dean and all subsequent reviewing bodies. - 5.0 The Dean(s) shall subsequently transmit final recommendations to the Provost, who shall convey the recommendation with comments to the Committees on Academic Policy and Planning and on Academic

-Resources and Planning.
-A complete report including the proposal and a record of the responses of the subsequent reviewing bodies will be sent forward to these committees.

-6.0 The Senate Committees on Academic Policy and Planning and on Academic Resources and Planning shall present their recommendations to the Senate, which shall recommend action to the President.
+The results of the vote shall be transmitted to the dean(s) and all subsequent reviewing bodies. - 5.0 The dean(s) shall subsequently transmit final recommendations to the Provost, who shall convey the recommendation with comments to the Committees on Academic Policy and Planning and on University Resources and Planning.
+A complete report including the proposal and a record of the responses of the subsequent reviewing bodies will be sent forward to these committees. - 6.0 The Senate Committees on Academic Policy and Planning and on University Resources and Planning shall present their recommendations to the Senate, which shall recommend action to the President.